Disney secures rights for future 'Indiana Jones' films

-Paramount, a unit of Viacom Inc (VIAB.O), will retain distribution rights to the original four films, the companies said in a statement on Friday.
+Paramount, a unit of Viacom Inc, will retain distribution rights to the original four films, the companies said in a statement on Friday.
 The "Indiana Jones" movies were produced by Lucasfilm, which Disney acquired in 2012.

 Disney has not announced plans for a fifth "Indiana Jones" movie, though the new deal could make it easier to move forward on a new installment.
 Paramount will receive an undisclosed share of the proceeds from any future films.